San Francisco VA Health Care System

 The San Francisco VA Medical Center has a large, well-funded research and development program including studies in:

-It has one of the largest funded research program in the Veterans Health Administration with more than $70 million in annual research expenditures.
+It has the largest funded research program in the Veterans Health Administration with more than $70 million in annual research expenditures.
 Areas of particular interest are: prostate cancer, aging, oncology, hypertension, stroke, cardiovascular disease, Hepatitis C, breast cancer, PTSD, substance abuse, neuroscience disease, health services research, and advanced medical imaging.

 The Medical Center has four Medical Science Research Enhancement Award Programs (REAP) in neurology research, prostate cancer, bone research, and rehabilitation research; and one HSR&D REAP in aging research.